odoo/documentation/content/developer/reference/backend/views.rst

     editable or not editable list can activate the multi-editing feature by defining the `multi_edit=1`

+``default_group_by``
+    whether the list view should be grouped if no grouping is specified via the action or the current search.
+Should be the name of the field to group by when no grouping is otherwise specified

 ``default_order``
     overrides the ordering of the view, replacing the model's order (:attr:`~odoo.models.BaseModel._order` model attribute).
     The value is a comma-separated list of fields, postfixed by ``desc`` to